List of stand-up circuits: Lecture circuit

 The lecture circuit hosted the US's precursory stand-up comedians, with humorists like Artemus Ward and Mark Twain.
 Twain prepared, rehearsed, revised and adapted his material for his popular humorous presentations.

 Theatre Owners Booking Association (T.O.B.A.)

 TOBA was started in 1912 by comedian Sherman H. Dudley in response to segregation and discrimination from social clubs, circuits, and unions.

 Keith-Albee circuit and Orpheum circuit

-In the era of vaudeville, the United Booking Office (UBO) controlled all the high-end theaters; Keith's controlled everything east of Chicago and Orpheum controlled Chicago and everything to the west of it.
+In the era of vaudeville, the United Booking Office (UBO) controlled all the high-end theaters; B. F. Keith Circuit controlled everything east of Chicago and Orpheum controlled Chicago and everything to the west of it.

 Chitlin' Circuit

 The Chitlin' Circuit was a "collection of all-black venues, clubs, [and] theaters".
 Reopened during the Harlem Renaissance in 1934, the Apollo Theater was the performers' most sought after venue.
 Notable performers for this circuit include Richard Pryor, Moms Mabley, Dick Gregory, Redd Foxx, and the duo Tim and Tom.